 Events in July

 Make the most of the long, sunny days this month.
 As the weather warms up, so does the calendar of open-air events, from music festivals to traditional country shows.
-It's also the start of the school summer holidays, so there’s a jam-packed calendar of events coming up to look out for, including ParkFest, our two day art, music and family fun festival marking the start of the UK’s National Parks Week.
+It's also the start of the school summer holidays, so there’s a jam-packed calendar of events coming up to look out for, including ParkFest, ourever-popular free family fun day marking the start of the UK’s National Parks Week.

 Find more walking challenges, cycling and mountain biking, and fell and road running events listed in our Enjoy Outdoors pages.
 Foodie fans should check out farmers' markets in and around the North York Moors.

 Help us find our missing sheep!
 If you're visiting the area anytime between 1 July and 31 August, take part in our fun challenge and keep an eye out for at least 50 sheep with a difference!